 - Evergreen Webinar Funnel

-The Webinar Planning Phase includes: Getting the necessary tools for success, picking a date and topic for your first webinar, practicing the Hangout webinar technology (if you are not familiar), creating slides, and making a list of potential promo partners and reaching out if appropriate.
+The Webinar Planning Phase includes: Getting the necessary tools for success, picking a date and topic for your first webinar, practicing the webinar technology, creating slides, and making a list of potential promo partners and reaching out if appropriate.

 Getting the Necessary Tools/Equipment